 Ryder Cup Betting Offers 2021

 Golf is often seen as a possibly the most individual of all the top sports.
 Many even accuse golfers of not caring about national pride, witnessed when a lot of professionals refused to go to the 2016 Olympics.
 There is one major exception to this rule however, the Ryder Cup.
 This team event is contested every two years between the best golfers from the USA and Europe, alternating between the two continents.
 The cup caps the end of the golf season coming after all four majors and generally sees some the world’s best golfers at their seasons best.
-The Ryder Cup in 2018 is the 42nd installment held at Le Golf National in Paris.
+The Ryder Cup in 2020 is the 43rd installment and will be held at Whistling Straits in Wisconsin, USA.

 Originally contested between Britain and the USA the event expanded to include all of Europe in 1979.
 The event was established in 1927 and is today the most prestigious match play team tournament in the world.
 Historically the Ryder Cup has seen some great battles and with continental pride at stake it tends to have a very different atmosphere to the stroke play majors.
-Below are all he top deals ante-post and through the event with scheduling info and event history further down.
+Below are all the top deals ante-post and through the event with scheduling info and event history further down.